Eduardo Luís: Club career

 Born in Loures, Lisbon District, Eduardo Luís started playing professionally with C.S.
 Marítimo after unsuccessfully emerging through S.L.
 Benfica's youth system.
-He re-signed with the latter for the 1975–76 season, but only appeared in three Primeira Liga games and subsequently returned to the Madeira club, helping it promote from the Segunda Liga at the first attempt and proceeding to only miss a total of two league matches in following four top-flight campaigns.
+He re-signed with the latter for the 1975–76 season, but only appeared in three Primeira Liga games and subsequently returned to the Madeira club, helping it to promote from the Segunda Liga at the first attempt and proceeding to only miss a total of two league matches the following four top-flight campaigns.

 In 1981, Marítimo were once again in the second division, and Eduardo Luís appeared in all the games for them en route to another promotion.
 In summer 1982 he joined FC Porto, being regularly used in two of his seven years with the northern side; his best output was in 1986–87 as he made 27 appearances (one goal) for the second-placed team, which also reached the semi-finals of the Taça de Portugal and added that season's European Cup, with the player featuring the full 90 minutes of the 2–1 final win against FC Bayern Munich.

 In 1989, aged 33, Eduardo Luís left Porto and signed for Rio Ave F.C. in the second tier.
 He returned to Portugal following a brief spell in the Canadian National Soccer League with Toronto First Portuguese, moving to division-three club A.D.
 Ovarense and earning promotion in his first year.

 Eduardo Luís started managing one year after retiring.
 In the following seasons, he was in charge of more than ten teams in the second and third divisions, his biggest achievement being leading C.D.
 Aves to the fourth position of the former tier in 1995–96 (no promotion though).